 Artificial Intelligence for Effective Supply Chain Management

-AI and ML have disrupted the traditional business processes in many industries.
+AI and ML have disrupted traditional business processes in many industries.
 Supply-chain and transportation processes are also passing through an era of transformation with the introduction of AI and ML tools.
-Many leading logistics companies are harnessing these technologies to fine tune their core strategies like warehouse locations.
+Many leading logistics companies are harnessing these technologies to fine-tune their core strategies like warehouse locations.
 AI and Ml tools also help to enhance real-time decision-making issues like availability, costs, inventories, carriers, vehicles, and personnel.

 The transportation industry has been accumulating data for decades as trucking, rail, and sea cargo was being tracked by satellite via telematics.
 Recently, IoT devices have been a significant contributor to data accumulation.
 These data feeds enable AI and ML tools to provide greater optimization and responsiveness across the whole of logistics, supply chain, and transportation footprint.
 Here are a few applications of AL and ML tools for supply chain, logistics, and transportation industry: